Paternity and maternity leave for surrogacy

 Most intended parents take whatever parental leave they feel is right for them (from what they are entitled to) and their new family, and it is not unusual for the full allowance to be taken, as anyone would with a new arrival.

 Many surrogates don’t feel the need to take the full allowance, mainly because they will not have a newborn to care for.
 It is not unusual for surrogates to prefer to take just a few weeks or months to give themselves time to heal physically and emotionally, and to spend valuable time reconnecting with their own families.
-What she chooses to take is a surrogate’s discretion, but it would be sensible for her to consider the impact on her and her family if she might struggle financially on statutory maternity pay.
+What you choose is at your discretion, but it would be sensible to consider the impact on your family if statutory maternity pay is less than you would normally earn.

 Surrogates and intended parents sometimes discuss the surrogate’s maternity leave in advance of the pregnancy and may agree to cover loss of earnings during this time.
 This is covered within their expenses, and clearly outlined this in their surrogacy agreement.